Ising Model Observables and Non-Backtracking Walks: Introduction

 \section{Introduction}

-The connection between the Ising model and non-backtracking walks began with a paper by Sherman~\cite{Sherman1960} that made rigorous the Kac-Ward~\cite{KacWard1952} approach to the Ising model on $\Z^{2}$.
-Roughly contemporaneous to Sherman's work was that of Vdovichenko~\cite{Vdovichenko1965a,Mussardo2010}.
-Several papers discussing the work of Sherman and Vdovichenko have been published in the intervening years; of particular note is an exposition by Bourgoyne~\cite{Burgoyne1963}.
+The connection between the Ising model and non-backtracking walks began with a paper of Kac and Ward~\cite{KacWard1952}.
+A clearer understanding of this connection emerged in a paper of Sherman~\cite{Sherman1960}.
+Roughly contemporaneous to Sherman's work was that of Vdovichenko~\cite{Vdovichenko1965a}, while later articles include~\cite{Burgoyne1963, daCostaMaciel2003, Glasser1970}.
+The first definitive understanding of the Kac-Ward approach appears to be~\cite{DolbilinZinovevMishchenkoShtankoShtogrin1999}.
 More recently Loebl~\cite{Loebl2004} and Cimasoni~\cite{Cimasoni2010} have obtained generalizations of the expressions of Sherman and Kac-Ward to arbitrary finite graphs by embedding them in closed orientable surfaces of sufficiently high genus.

-This paper gives a new self-contained and essentially elementary proof that the partition function for the Ising model on a finite graph can be expressed in terms of weighted non-backtracking walks.
-As in previous works, an embedding of the finite graph into a surface of sufficiently high genus is required.
-Correlations for the Ising model on a graph $G$ can be computed by adding edges to $G$ and taking derivatives with respect to the Ising couplings of the added edges.
-Utilizing the expressions for the partition function on the (typically non-planar) augmented graph thus gives new representations for correlation functions in terms of non-backtracking walks.
-In the case of planar graphs, these correlation representations have been established simultaneously and independently by Kager, Lis, and Meester~\cite{KagerLisMeester2012}, who have also obtained convergence results for the planar correlation expressions.
-Finally, the expressions derived for correlations on planar graphs naturally identify a key component of recent works on the Ising model, the spinor holomorphic fermion used by~\cite{ChelkakHonglerIzyurov2012}.
+This paper gives a new self-contained and essentially elementary proof that the partition function of the Ising model on a finite graph can be expressed in terms of weighted non-backtracking walks.
+As in previous works an embedding of the finite graph into a surface of sufficiently high genus is required.
+Correlations in Ising models on a graph $G$ can be computed by adding edges to $G$ and taking derivatives with respect to the Ising couplings of the added edges.
+By utilizing the expressions for the partition function on the (typically non-planar) augmented graph we obtain new representations for correlation functions in terms of non-backtracking walks.
+In the case of planar graphs, these correlation representations have been established simultaneously and independently by Kager, Lis, and Meester~\cite{KagerLisMeester2013}, who have also given convergence results for the planar correlation expressions.

-Before proceeding to statements of the main results it is worth emphasizing that the arguments of the paper are elementary, and that the formulas obtained for the partition function and correlations involve only the original graph on which the Ising model is defined.
-Aside from utilizing Viennot's theory of heaps of pieces~\cite{Viennot1986}, which is reviewed in an appendix, no machinery is assumed.
-The theory of heaps of pieces is used as an efficient version of the Mayer expansion, and provides very useful representations of ratios of partition functions.
-Furthermore, the geometric interpretation of heaps of pieces is what enables the link between the Ising model and non-backtracking walks to be made.